ethauvin/semver-gradle/README.md

 # Semantic Version Plugin for Gradle

-A [Semantic Version](https://semver.org) Plugin for [Gradle](https://gradle.org) that manages a project version via a properties file, and provide tasks to __automatically increment__ major, minor and patch build numbers.
+A [Semantic Version](https://semver.org) Plugin for [Gradle](https://gradle.org) that manages a project version via a properties file, and provide tasks to __automatically increment__ major, minor, patch and build version numbers.

 The plugin can be used in conjunction with the [__Semantic Version Annotation Processor__](https://github.com/ethauvin/semver).